Syros sailing holidays

 These bays offer sound protection against the northerlies, but there can be severe gusts from the north-east over the hills.
 Personally, I find last last three anchorages (the northern ones) the most attractive and secure.

-• The bay of Kini - Κίνι is vigorous with tripper boats and tavernas, the miniscule ramp will be occupied with local boats; mind the Defini reef (37) on the approach.
-Anchor SSW of the red harbour light Lat Long Rock rep. halfway near the beach.
+- The bay of Kíni - Κίνι is vigorous with tripper boats and tavernas, the miniscule ramp will be occupied with local boats; mind the Defini reef (37) on the approach.
+Anchor SSW of the red harbour light.
+Lat Long Rock rep. halfway near the beach.

-• In Delfini - Δελφίνι bay ideally anchor behind the islet Lat Long
+- In Delfíni - Δελφίνι bay ideally anchor behind the islet.
+Lat Long

-• Aetou - Αετού offers marvelous surroundings, especially in the northern Sarakiniko cove Lat Long
+Again, mind the reef; beach bar ashore. - Aetoú - Αετού offers marvelous surroundings, especially in the northern Sarakiniko cove.
+Lat Long

-• Take a line ashore in the anchorages of Grammata - Γράμματα Lat Long directly north of Megas Lakkos – in earlier times a welcome harbour of refuge – there are Roman and medieval inscriptions such as expressions of thanks and prayers.
+- Take a line ashore in the anchorages of Grámmata - Γράμματα Lat Long directly north of Megas Lakkos – in earlier times a welcome harbour of refuge – there are Roman and medieval inscriptions such as expressions of thanks and prayers.
 Please inform fellow yachtspersons not to add their own inscriptions: this is an archaeological site.

 Yacht charters Syros